 A great way to make sure you are pinning on a regular, consistent basis is to use a scheduler.
 Personally, I highly recommend using Tailwind.
-Tailwind helps you to quickly set up a schedule with optimized time slots.
-This helps so that you don’t have to manually pin as much.
-Tailwind allows you to schedule multiple posts for Pinterest and Instagram, months in advance.
+Tailwind helps you to set up a schedule with optimized time slots quickly.
+This helps so that you don’t have to pin as much manually.
+Tailwind allows you to schedule multiple posts for Pinterest and Instagram months in advance.
 You can even set it up to pin to numerous boards.
 Tailwind allows you to track activity and trends and offers analytics to help you monitor your Instagram and Pinterest followers, brand mentions, likes, repins, boards, etc.…

 How much should you be pinning?

 For 2021, it is actually recommended to pin LESS than previous years.
 However, you should pin more of your content.
 I actually have my Tailwind schedule set to pin 15-20 a day, half is mine, and the other half is another blogger’s content.
 Previously, most people were pinning 30-50 pins a day.
 Be very careful because you DO NOT want to get put in Pinterest Jail.
 Pinning too much can actually hurt your traffic and get your account suspended for being “spammy.”